englezias/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-powershell.md

     - `graphAppCertName` - If certificate authentication is being used, then give the name for the new certificate of graph app Azure AD app to be created in Azure Key vault.

-    - `customDomainOption` - How the app will be hosted on a domain that is not \*.azurewebsites.net.
-Azure Front Door is an easy option that the template can set up automatically, but it comes with ongoing monthly costs.
-    > **NOTE**:  If you plan to use a custom domain name instead of relying on Azure Front Door, read the instructions [here](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Custom-domain-option) first.
+    - The deployment now uses the Azure Web App domain (\*.azurewebsites.net) by default.
+If you want a vanity hostname, follow the [custom domain guidance](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Custom-domain-option) to bind it directly to the web app.

     - `proactivelyInstallUserApp`: If proactive app installation should be enabled.
 Default is true.
 If enabled, the application will proactively install the User bot for recipients.
     - `userAppExternalId`: Default value is 148a66bb-e83d-425a-927d-09f4299a9274.
 This is the external Id provided in the User app manifest.